-As with any surgical procedure, there is a small risk of complications.
-Surgery and anaesthesia are very safe and it is most unlikely you will experience any difficulty.
+As with any surgical procedure, there is a risk of complication.
+Surgery and anaesthesia are safe and it is unlikely you will experience any difficulty.
 However, there are areas of potential problems you need to understand before proceeding with your surgery.
 You can reduce your risk of complications by closely following instructions before and after surgery.

 Bleeding can be problematical in about 2% of cases.
 It is possible in cases bleeding that return to the operating theatre will be necessary and sometimes blood transfusion is required.

 The surgery is done under a general anaesthetic and the anaesthetist will be discussing the possible discomforts following anaesthesia.
-Modern anaesthesia is very safe and risks rare.
 Any questions you have regarding your anaesthetic would be best answered by the anaesthetist at the time of surgery.

 All surgery carries risks and every incision leaves a scar.
-Scars do however fade remarkably well over a one to two year period and become much less noticeable.
-The scars of inner thigh lifting are never invisible but are placed in positions that minimize visibility.
-The nature of this scar will be explaned in full to you before surgery.
+Scars do however fade over a one to two year period and become much less noticeable.
+The scars of inner thigh lifting are never invisible but are placed in positions that minimise visibility.
+The nature of this scar will be explained in full to you before surgery.

 The scars will often look red and thickened at about three months after surgery as they heal but this is normal and will settle over the following 3-6 months.
 It takes 12-18 months before the scars mature completely, flatten out and lighten in colour.